mnadeem/wishing-app/README.md

 Basically you have to update `src/main/resources/applicaion.properties` file for the following details

 * When the job should run and how frequent, default is 10:00 AM daily `app.schedule.corn` (We should run only once every day otherwise there are chances to miss mailer, or send multiple times)
-* Weather birthday (`app.mailer.birthday.enabled`) or anniversary (`app.mailer.anniversary.enabled`) should be disabled?
+* Weather birthday (`app.mailer.birthday.enabled`) or anniversary (`app.mailer.anniversary.enabled`) or both mailer should be disabled?
 * Number of excel files to load (`app.count.excel_files`) default is one.
 * Configuration of each excel file : Excel file name (`app.name1.excel_file`), Sheet number (`app.number1.excel_sheet`), Email column index (`app.email1.column`), Dob column index (`app.dob1.column`), hire date column index (`app.hire1.column`) name column index (`app.name1.column`), from (`app.name1.from`) and cc (`app.name1.cc`) details.
 If you have more number of excel files to load you have to specify for each one, by incrementing the number
 * Excel files should be kept under `src/main/resources/data/`
-* Birthday image details : Birth images should reside under `src/main/resources/data/images/birthday` , add more images if required incrementally, naming should be 1.png, 2.png, 3.png, 5.png and so on. key `app.birthday.image_count` should reflect how many images are there, randomly images would be picked while sending wish.
+* Birthday image details : Birth images should reside under `src/main/resources/data/images/birthday` , add more images if required incrementally (There should not be a gap), naming should be 1.png, 2.png, 3.png, 5.png and so on. key `app.birthday.image_count` should reflect how many images are there, randomly images would be picked while sending wish.
 Refer to configuration section below for more details
 * Anniversary image details : Anniversary images should reside under `src/main/resources/data/images/anniversary` , add more images if required.
 There are sub folders 1 (one year), 2 (Two years), 3 (Three years) and so on, further there is default folder which is kind of catch all.
-All these folders should contain images named incrementally 1.png, 2.png, 3.png and so on. `app.anniversary.years_count` controls how many anniversary image folders are provided default is 5.
+All these folders should contain images named incrementally (There should not be any gap), 1.png, 2.png, 3.png and so on. `app.anniversary.years_count` controls how many anniversary image folders are provided default is 5.
 First year anniversary image count is controlled by `app.anniversary.year1.image_coun`, second year anniversary image count is controlled by `app.anniversary.year2.image_coun` similarly third year anniversary image count is controlled by `app.anniversary.year3.image_coun` and so on.
 Catch all folder image count is controlled by `app.anniversary.default.image_count`.
 Refer to configuration section below for more details
 * SMTP detail : Default have been provided for gmail
 * Email related keys : `app.name<index>.from` and `app.name<index>.cc` from and cc of email for worksheet `<index>`